 3. Try Adding Modifiers to the Window for Different Effects

-Note that you don’t want to diffuse the light too much, because this will lower the light substantially.
-And the lower the light, the lower your shutter speed and the higher the ISO, which will result in blurry and/or noisy images.
+Note that you don’t want to diffuse the light too much because this will substantially reduce its intensity.
+And the dimmer the light, the more you’ll need to drop the camera’s shutter speed and the higher you’ll need to make the ISO, which will result in blurry and/or noisy images.

-By the way, you’ll want to make sure that the sheet is a neutral color; if you use a sheet that offers a slight color tinge, it’ll tint your images and may require some color correction work in post-processing later on.
+By the way, you’ll want to make sure that the sheet is a neutral white.
+If you use a colored sheet, it’ll tint your images and may require some color correction in post-processing later on.

 4. Use a Wide Aperture, a Decent Shutter Speed, and the Lowest ISO You Can Afford

-Second, set your shutter speed to between 1/100s and 1/250s, depending on the length of your lens and your comfort levels; that way, you know you’ll be able to capture sharp images, but you don’t have to worry about raising your ISO too much.
+Second, set your shutter speed between 1/100s and 1/250s.
+The precise value should depend on the length of your lens and your comfort levels; that way, you’ll be able to capture sharp images, but you won’t have to worry about raising your ISO too much.

-That way, you’ll be able to get sharp, well-exposed images, but with as little noise as possible.
+That way, you’ll be able to get sharp, well-exposed photos with as little noise as possible.

 5. Remove All Other Light Sources for the Most Powerful Result

-Once this is done, your subject will be lit by one window, and one window only.
-Which is perfect, because it means that you can create dramatic, three-dimensional lighting, without having to worry about other light interfering with your shots.
+Once this is done, your subject will be lit by one window.
+That way, you can create dramatic, three-dimensional images without having to worry about other light getting in the way.